sysL-padawan/docker-lemp/README.md

 `./docker/mysql/` folder.
 There is an empty SQL file already.
 This will be imported on container start up.

 ## :gear: Configs
-To change the version of Nginx, PHP or MYSQL take a look at .env file.
+To change the version of Nginx, PHP or MYSQL take a look at `.env `file.
 After this run the build again.

 `docker-compose up -d --build`

-Other configs for the specific services can be found in **/etc/** folder.
+Other configs for a specific service can be found in `/etc/` folder.